ncb-0/nezu.world/_work/type.md

 cover: type.jpg
 ---

 I design fonts!
-None of these are "officially" available to purchase, but if you're interested in licensing them anyway, shoot me an email: [mel@nezu.world](mailto:mel@nezu.world)
+None of these are "officially" available to purchase, but if you're interested in licensing them anyway, shoot me an email: [hello@nezu.world](mailto:hello@nezu.world)

 * * *